Renzo-Olivares/RShell/README.md

 * Instantiates UserInput to retrieve input from user
 * Instantiates Parser and passes in input from UserInput
 * Instantiates CommandQueue with return value of Parser(UserInput)
-* Instantiates Executor and passes in CommandQueue to be executed
+* Instantiates Executor and runs inOrder() to execute command tree built by Parser
 * Runs a loop until exit command is returned by Executor
 ```c++
 class ShellClient{